Cray-HPE/docs-csm/operations/network/management_network/canu/custom_config.md

 Pass in a switch config file that CANU will inject into the generated config.
 A use case would be to add custom site connections.
 This config file will overwrite previously generate config.

-The custom-config file type is YAML and a single file can be used for multiple switches.
+The custom config file type is YAML and a single file can be used for multiple switches.
 You will need to specify the switch name and what config inject.
-The custom-config feature is using the hierarchical configuration library, documentation can be [found here](https://netdevops.io/hier_config/).
+The custom config feature is using the hierarchical configuration library, documentation can be [found here](https://netdevops.io/hier_config/).

 Custom config file examples: